chris-av/inside-elections-data-query-demo/README.md

 # Inside Elections Data Query Demo

-Just a quick demo I wrote up for querying the data from Inside Elections.
+Just a quick demo I wrote up for querying the data from [Inside Elections](https://insideelections.com/).
 Data is in XML format.
 They are very generous with the data they share.

 Many thanks to the Inside Elections team for providing this data to the public.
-Read more about the data you can query [here](https://insideelections.com/developer)
+Read more about the data you can query [here](https://insideelections.com/developer).